Home

 General speed rules

-1. You must always maintain a speed that is adapted to the traffic situation and that does not exceed the speed limit.
+You must always adapt your speed to the traffic situation and never exceed the speed limit.

 Basic speed limits

-If no speed limit is specified, or if a road sign with a speed limit is destroyed or covered by snow, then the basic speed limit applies.
+If no speed limit is indicated, or if a speed limit sign is destroyed, covered by snow or similar, the basic speed limit applies.

 The basic speed limit is 50 km/h in densely built-up areas and 70 km/h outside of densely built-up areas.
 On many roads other speed limits apply, but they are then clearly indicated on a road sign or similar device.